 Branch members are able to receive a copy of The Wētā, (news bulletin of the Entomological Society of New Zealand, which contains articles on research, new insect finds, book reviews and news items), and circulars from the parent body.
 They are encouraged to attend the annual three-day conference held around Easter in a different centre each year.

-The membership fee for the Auckland Branch is currently $12 year, or $20 year including the receipt of The Wētā.
+The membership fee for the Auckland Branch is currently $15 per year, or $25 per year including receipt of The Wētā.